dartmouth-cs52-18S/workshop-web-maps/README.md

 ## Adding a Custom Marker
 The MapPlot reads GeoJSON data to create markers on the map.
 Let's provide our map with some location data for Tim's Pizza Place.

-Add in the following JSON information after the Map code but before the ``` </script> ```.
+Add in the following JSON information between the map code you just pasted in and the closing ``` </script> ```.
 We've already dropped a pin on the first location, but you should pick a second location of your liking.
 Find GPS coordinates using Google maps. (hint: you may have to reverse the coordinates).

 ```html
 var geojson = {